Frequently Asked Questions About Walt Disney World

 However, if you are attending a convention in the area, contact your convention organizers to see if they are offering special discounted convention-only tickets that allow Disney park entrance only after 2:00 pm or after 4:00 pm.

 Only Disney can say for sure, but typically the prices of Magic Your Way tickets and Annual Passes tend to go up at least once a year.
 From 2006-2010, this happened the first week of August each year.
-In 2011, Disney changed the pattern and since then has raised prices in June.
+In 2011, Disney changed the pattern and raised prices in June.
+Then in 2014 and 2015, the prices went up in February!
+The overall trend is for the prices to go up about every 10-12 months, with an occasional outlier like the most recent increases.

-For the past several years I’ve been able to find out the dates of the ticket price increases at least a day or two in advance, and I’ve announced those increases through a MouseSavers.com Hot Deals email so that my readers could buy their tickets before the prices went up.
+Many years we’ve been able to find out the dates of the ticket price increases at least a day or two in advance, and have announced those increases through a MouseSavers.com Hot Deals email so that our readers could buy their tickets before the prices went up.
 If you would like to receive those notifications and you are not currently a subscriber to the FREE MouseSavers Newsletter, sign up here and be sure to select the option “I would also like to receive occasional MouseSavers last-minute ‘hot deals’ by email.”
-If you are already a newsletter subscriber and want to receive the Hot Deals announcements, click here for help.
+If you are already a newsletter subscriber and want to receive the Hot Deals announcements, click here to add Hot Deals to your subscription.

-No, there really are lower prices from Undercover Tourist if you go through the private MouseSavers Newsletter link that appears in every issue.
+No, there really are lower prices from Undercover Tourist if you go through the private MouseSavers Newsletter link that appears in every issue, with the exception of a very few tickets that are not discounted at all and are only available as a convenience, such as the 1 and 2 day Walt Disney World tickets.

-The reason you’re seeing the same prices is that a “cookie” is set on your computer when you visit through the newsletter link.
-If you go directly to the Undercover Tourist site afterward, the cookie causes your screen to display the MouseSavers Newsletter rates.
+The most likely reason you’re seeing the same prices is that a “cookie” is set on your computer when you visit through the newsletter link.
+If you go directly to the Undercover Tourist site in a different tab, or even close the current tab and open a new one, the cookie causes your screen to display the MouseSavers Newsletter rates.

-However, if you delete cookies and/or close down your browser, reboot your computer and return to the Undercover Tourist site without clicking through on the special link, you will see the regular prices for the general public, which are higher.
+However, if you close down your browser completely, or open a completely different browser, and return to the Undercover Tourist site without clicking through on the special link, you should see the regular prices for the general public, which are higher.
+If that doesn’t work, you might have to clear cookies (see the help for your browser to find out how to do this) or reboot to see the higher prices.
+You can also visit the site directly using a completely different computer, or your phone or a tablet.

-When you’re on Undercover Tourist’s private page for MouseSavers Newsletter subscribers, you will see a “welcome MouseSavers” message.
+When you’re on Undercover Tourist’s private page for MouseSavers Newsletter subscribers, you will see a “Welcome MouseSavers” message in a yellow box, which should say that you are seeing Undercover Tourist’s lowest prices.
 When the general public comes to the Undercover Tourist site, the message and the special prices are not visible.

-It can seem that way at first glance.
+For 3-day or longer tickets, it can seem like they’re more expensive than Disney at first glance.
 The reason is, the prices displayed on the Disney website do not include tax of 6.5%, which must be paid regardless of where you live.
 The tax is added later in the ordering process.

 Undercover Tourist prices already include tax and shipping.
-Once you add the tax, you will always find that multi-day Disney World tickets are cheaper through Undercover Tourist.
+Once you add the tax, you will always find that 3+ day Disney World tickets are cheaper through Undercover Tourist.

-I’ll bet you didn’t, at least on a legitimate site that sells to the general public.
+It’s very rare to find lower prices than Undercover Tourist, at least on a legitimate, Disney-authorized site that sells to the general public.
 (Exception: if you are a Florida resident, active or retired military, or work for a large corporation or government agency, check this page for possible options.)

-In addition, there are some very sketchy places to buy tickets, which I don’t recommend no matter how low the prices may seem.
+In addition, there are some very sketchy places to buy tickets, which we don’t recommend no matter how low the prices may seem.

-No. Extra Magic Hours are for guests of any Disney resort, the Walt Disney World Swan and Dolphin hotels or Hilton in the WALT DISNEY WORLD® Resort.
+No. Extra Magic Hours are for guests of any Disney resort, the Walt Disney World Swan and Dolphin hotels or Shades of Green.
 The Extra Magic Hours benefit has nothing to do with where you purchased your tickets.
 As long as you have a valid theme park admission ticket and you’re a qualifying resort guest, you’re all set.